 An incident involving personal injury could also result in an official investigation or enquiry in respect of health & safety issues concerning the Group's operations.
-These investigations may result in a loss of the Group's health & safety certifications and a loss of contracts where these certifications are a requirement procedures and management systems throughout the organisation.
-They have been assessed as compliant to regulatory requirements by our stakeholders and internal Health and Safety team.
+These investigations may result in a loss of the Group's health & safety certifications and a loss of contracts where these certifications are a requirement.